compassionprojects/socialchange/README.md

 fly deploy
 ```

-and the production branch is automatically deployed to fly.
+and the production branch is automatically deployed to fly using github actions.

 ## Analytics